karmab/kcli/docs/index.md

 - cdi: whether to use cdi.
 Defaults to true.
 A check on whether cdi is actually present will be performed.
 - registry: Registry where to pull containerdisk images.
 Defaults to none, in which case your configured registries will be used.
 - access_mode: Way to access vms other ssh.
 Defaults to NodePort,in which case a svc with a nodeport pointing to the ssh port of the vm will be created.
 Otherpossible values are LoadBalancer to create a svc of type loadbalancer to point to the vm or External to connect using the sdn ip of the vm.
 If tunnel options are set, they take precedence
+- volume_mode: Volume Mode.
+Defaults to FileSystem (Block can be specified instead).
+- volume_access: Volume access mode.
+Defaults to ReadWriteOnce.

 You can use the following indications to gather context, create a suitable service account and retrieve its associated token: